Diabetes and the Foods You Eat

 - Reduce the risk of health problems caused by diabetes

-You will need to plan the amount of foods that you eat with a registered dietitian or other qualified health care provider.
-Together, you can develop an eating plan that is right for you.
-This plan will be based on such factors as your:
+To plan the amount of foods that you eat, you should meet with a registered dietitian who will help you develop a meal plan that is right for you.
+This plan will be based on your individual health goals.

 Do I have to count every bite?